Supporting Your Child Through an Eating Disorder: A Guide for Parents

 Who Should Not Do FBT?

-FBT is often used instead of hospitalization.
-If the child is underweight and does not have any other reason to be medically supervised, FBT can be a great option rather than hospitalization.
+FBT is often used instead of higher levels of care, such as residential or day treatment.
+If the child is underweight and cleared by their doctor to stay outpatient, FBT can be a great option rather than high levels of care.

 In the same way, if the child needs to be supervised for other psychiatric illnesses, then this is also a situation where FBT is not going to help until the child is stable psychologically.
 Family-based treatment may also not be a good option if the child has experienced certain types of trauma.